dorin7bogdan/hpe-application-automation-tools-plugin/doc/README.md

 | Service Virtualization | svUndeployStep               | Undeploy a virtual service.                                        |
 | UFT One, ALM, ALM LM   | publishMicroFocusTestResults | Publish Test Results for FS, ALM and ALM Lab Management executions. |                                   |

-Pipeline jobs are not supported for Digital Lab (formerly UFT Mobile) uploads, ALM test uploader, and ALM AUT job types.
+Pipeline jobs are not supported for Functional Testing Lab for Mobile and Web (formerly Digital Lab) uploads, ALM test uploader, and ALM AUT job types.